vernisaz/simtotp/README.md

 reflecting in *mapping* though.

 The program needs to know *common config* directory to successfully function.
-It gets obtained automatically at the first run when the program invoked from a **terminal**.
+It gets obtained automatically at the first run when the program invoked from the **terminal**.
 It's okay if the program reported some errors.

 If _.config_ file wasn't created for some reason.
 You can create it manually with a string containing a fully qualified _common config_ directory path.
-The file has to be in the same directory as *simtotp* executable;
+The file has to be in the same directory as *simtotp* executable.
+CGI app can't obtain the directory from the environment, because it runs sandboxed.

 ## building
 In case if no Rust executable for your platform or you like to build everything by yourself, you will need to: